proveuswrong/website/src/projects/projects.md

 # Projects

 ## Prove Me Wrong: Curating Important Truth out of Falsifiable Claims
-Using decentralizd dispute resolution and cryptoeconomic incentives, distilling raw information with respect to truth and importance.
+Using decentralized dispute resolution and cryptoeconomic incentives, distilling raw information with respect to truth and importance.
 Read more [here](/projects/prove-me-wrong).

 ## The Truth Post